 This pump is a 10 Series, semi-open impeller, selfpriming centrifugal model with a suction check valve.
-The pump is powered by a Deutz Diesel engine, model F3L-912D.
+The pump is powered by a Deutz Diesel engine.
 The pump is designed for handling dirty water containing specified entrained solids.
 The basic material of construction for wetted parts is gray iron, with ductile iron impeller and steel wearing parts.